Teddy448/smma-website-d0830/content/pages/home.md

       - title: "\U0001F431‍\U0001F3CD We are experts"
         subtitle: >-
-          just tell us what you want to achieve, we have the ability to get it done. we are depth knowledge in our area of expertise.
+          just tell us what you want to achieve, we have the ability to get it done.
+Our team are depth knowledge in our area of expertise.
         title_align: left
         content_align: left
         actions: []